 To reduce users’ reliance on transacting for mega-discounted products, we need to ensure that our prices are competitive among our direct and indirect competitors.
 With competitive pricing, users will regard Sayurbox’s image not as an e-grocery with tons of promotions, but as an e-grocery with competitive prices.
 Then, we expect that average basket size may be stagnant or eventually increase, with a positive profit margin.
 There are two ways of improving pricing in Sayurbox: automate pricing and reduce packaging cost.
 Automation on pricing using third-party tools helps calculate the selling price and benchmark our final price with competitors.
 The importance of automation on pricing cannot be underestimated to ensure that our price stays competitive, especially in our unique selling point, which in our case would be some vegetables and local fruits that we source directly from our farmers.
-It also reduces chances of human errors, an error that often occurred in Sayurbox, and redundancy in the task of Sayurbox’s pricing team, allowing them to focus on other work.
-Additionally, packaging cost is part of Sayurbox’s pricing component, and is usually applicable only in e-groceries - products that are being delivered need to be wrapped as secured as possible because the blame on defective products is on the e-grocery players.
+It also reduces chances of human errors, and redundancy in the task of Sayurbox’s pricing team, allowing them to focus on other work.
+Additionally, packaging cost is part of Sayurbox’s pricing component, and is usually applicable only in e-groceries.
+Products that are being delivered need to be wrapped as secured as possible because the blame on defective products is on the e-grocery players.
 Since much of the packaging methods in Sayurbox for certain products is unnecessary, it is safe to minimize the packaging for some products to reduce the cost.
 With optimized pricing methodologies, we ended up optimizing the price of more than 50% of our curations, making it one of the most competitive among competitors, and eventually cutting costs of up to nearly 20% due to reduction of possible pricing errors and efficiency of workload among the pricing team.

-Through this project, I learned that promoting competitive pricing may be a better method than doing huge promotions to grow the user base.
+Through this project, I learned that promoting competitive pricing may be a better method than doing huge promotions to grow the user base for Sayurbox.
 In our case, doing mega-discounts ended up growing the user base, but lowering the average basket size.
 Something needs to be changed for Sayurbox to move forward, and a better way to grow the user base while ensuring that their average basket size remains constant, or even increases, is by ensuring competitive pricing among players in similar industries.
 Promoting competitive pricing may be challenging, and the solution is a case-by-case basis.
 For Sayurbox, we can minimize the pricing variables and use automation to calculate and benchmark the price.
 It has been an interesting project as it gives me better perspectives on competitive pricing, which will be useful when I become an entrepreneur and need to promote my product in the future.